karlitos/data-viz-code-challenge/README.md

 Very good lecture on the different approaches offers [this dicsuccion][Achieving animated zoom with d3 and Leaflet]

+## Visualization
+The origin- and destination-points of the searches are displayed as circles of different colors, so it can be distinguished which one of them it is.
+The coordinates are connected with a line, the line has a color gradient respective to the colors of the origin/destination.

+The size of the circles and the stroke-width of the lines changes also accordingly to the zoom-level of the map.
+Different size-computations are used for zoom-level greater/lower zoom-level 12 for better visibility.
+Of course one could use different size computation methods for every zoom level, this would require some testing to get a feeling how the circles/lines looks like in different zoom-levels and sizes.

 [Achieving animated zoom with d3 and Leaflet]: http://www.unknownerror.org/opensource/Leaflet/Leaflet/q/stackoverflow/21216347/achieving-animated-zoom-with-d3-and-leaflet